-Our services include individual and family therapy, psychological assessments, and trauma-informed care.
+Our services include individual and family therapy, assessments, and trauma-informed care.
 For more detailed information about these services, visit Our Services.

 In partnership with the Children’s Advocacy Center, a non-profit organization that provides multi-disciplinary child abuse forensic interviews of children, MCYAF offers therapy to those children who are victims of sexual abuse, or who have witnessed acts of violence.
 Situated just across the street from the Children’s Advocacy Center, MCYAF provides a welcoming, therapeutic place of respite for children at their most vulnerable.